sravani2604/blog/blog/content/blog/Dealing with Long Paths in PowerShell.md

 So \\server\sharename becomes -> \\?\UNC\server\sharename

-If we want to use this with the get-childitem cmdlet, we are going to need to use the -literalpath variable so that non of the characters are interpreted as wildcards or special character.
-I.e. it take the path exactly as it is specified.
+If we want to use this with the get-childitem cmdlet, we are going to need to use the -literalpath variable so that non of the characters are interpreted as wildcards or special characters.
+I.e. it takes the path exactly as it is specified.
 So, our command now becomes :

 ```PowerShell
 Get-Childitem -literalpath "\\?\UNC\server\sharename" -recurse